aspiazza/AJISAI/README.md

 ![Pixelated NN](X-Misc/Pixel_NN.png)

-### The what:
+### The What:

-The AJISAI Project can be considered to be a framework or 'Machine Learning Workbench'.
+The AJISAI Project can be considered to be a personal framework or 'Machine Learning Workbench'.
 It is a directory structure that separates the different components of the machine learning training, testing, and visualization process all in separate files.
 These files (located in the Pipeline directory) are all called on as needed by a Nucleus file.
 The Nucleus file can be thought of as the command and control file of a project and executes functions and classes from these other python files.
 Graphs, logs, and other model information are also all outputted to the Model-Graphs&Logs folder to help evaluate the model and view its performance visually.
 Directories for data extraction and exploration are also present, although they are not necessarily part of the Nucleus pipeline.
 A directory to save trained models is also present for testing and prediction purposes as well as incorporating into ML/DL web applications.
-Using this kind of pipeline, I can make any kind of machine or deep learning model I want with varying levels of complexity, efficiency and professionality.
+Using this kind of pipeline, I can make any kind of machine or deep learning model I want with varying levels of complexity, efficiency and in a professional manner.

 The Web Application portion of the AJISAI Project contains all the necessary files needed to create an ML/DL web application within a docker container.
 Will contain a dockerfile, requirements.txt, html file, CSS, API, and other related files.

-### Purpose:
+### The Why:

 The purpose of this project was to create an end-to-end machine learning web application pipeline in a professional and organized way.
-This is a personal project that aims to gain a deeper understanding of Python, Machine Learning, Web Scraping, Plotly Graphing, API Developing, Docker, Cloud Environments, HTML/CSS, and creating production worthy code.
+This is a personal project that aims to gain a deeper understanding of Python, Machine Learning, Web Scraping, Plotly Graphing, API Development, Docker, Cloud Environments, HTML/CSS, and creating production worthy code.
 I plan on using this project as a long-term medium that I continually update and use to complete other ML projects in the future.
 Because of this, I expect there to be many improvements to come in the following months/years and additions.
 These improvements would consist of organizing folder structure, cleaning code, adding new models, updating